Trees and Planning

 Bagshaw Ecology provide tree survey and report services in accordance with BS5837: 2012 – Trees in Relation to Design, Demolition and Construction: Recommendations.
 Under the guidance, if a tree is on or adjacent to a development site, a tree survey and report is required to attain planning consent.

 At Bagshaw Ecology we work closely with our clients through every stage of the planning process in regard to trees and arboriculture.
-After providing an initial tree survey and constraints plan, we work closely with developers and architects to ensure that planning permission is met, and where necessary will recommend tree protection and mitigation measures to ensure that trees can be successfully integrated into development.
+After providing an initial tree survey and constraints plan, we work closely with developers and architects to ensure that planning permission is met, and where necessary will recommend tree protection and mitigation measures to ensure that development does not result in a net loss of tree resources.

 When a completed report has been submitted to the local planning authority, we ensure that our expertise is always on hand throughout the remainder of the development process.